Andor Launches New ZL41 Cell and Sona sCMOS Cameras

-Andor Technology (Andor), an Oxford Instruments company and world leader…
+Andor Technology, an Oxford Instruments company and a world leader in scientific…

 The Optosplit II image splitter is a simple and elegant device for dividing an image into two separate, spatially equivalent, components that can be displayed side by side on a single camera chip.